 Oscar Fish Water Parameters and Temperament

-Oscar are normally aggressive fish that does not do well with many fish, especially peaceful fish.
+Oscar is normally aggressive fish that does not do well with many fish, especially peaceful fish.

-They are freshwater dwellers and live in a temperature of 75-80°F.
+They are freshwater dwellers and live at a temperature of 75-80°F.

 Their ideal pH is between 6-8 and water hardiness is between 12-15dh.

 When it comes to size, fully grown oscars in captivity are usually 11-12 inches in length.

 However, some Oscars will grow up to 16 inches and weigh well over 3 lbs.

 Oscar fish could be classified as an omnivore because they eat living organisms, especially fish, crustaceans etc and plants, and vegetables too.